 Company color schemes; some technologies such as uwp (universal windows platform) and azure applications are not allowed to be used at the current point in time.

-On the other hand, as the number of users is rather limited, we are rather flexible in selecting technologies and frameworks.
+On the other hand, as the number of users is rather limited, we are flexible in selecting technologies and frameworks.

+If you answer questions on your current workplace, could you maybe include your own experience, decision-making, team role, etc, within the company’s policies and flexibility in technology selection?
+Eg, have you been a decision-maker in selecting a framework on a particular occasion?